-And whilst some things are best left to the experts, with the current COVID-19 partial lockdown, all of our prized nail parlours have had to close.
-Ladies (and whoever else is a regular): it’s time become your own manicurist.
+And while some things are best left to the experts, all of our prized nail parlours will soon have to temporarily close.
+Which makes it a good opportunity to become your own manicurist!
+New hobby, maybe?

 You often hear manicurists advising you not to remove gel nails on your own.
-That’s because there’s a high possibility that you’ll damage the nails or even skin if you’re not extra careful.
-Here’s what you can do to remove them as safely as possible without damaging the nails.
+That’s because there’s a high possibility that you’ll damage the nails or even skin if you’re not being careful.
+But at desperate times come desperate measures.
+Here are some tips on how you can remove them as safely as possible at home without any damage.

-Before moving on to the next step (which involves a fair bit of chemical) here’s your chance to protect your skin.
+Prior to moving on to the next step (which involves a fair bit of chemicals) here’s your chance to protect your skin.
 Apply cuticle cream or a thick layer of hand cream to protect your nails and hands.
 Acetone will be mainly used to remove the gel polish, and it’s extremely drying to the skin.
-By applying a layer of protection before, your skin will be spared from the harsh drying chemicals.
+By applying a layer of protection before (especially around the nails), your skin will be spared from the harsh drying chemicals.

 The key is to keep your fingers soaked in acetone to remove the gel extensions.
-Dip the cotton pads in acetone — preferably the ones without any moisturising benefits, unfortunately.
-Those will only slow down the removal process and you will have to leave them on longer than needed.
-Alternatively, you can soak your fingertips in a bowl of acetone but this step restricts your movement.
-You won’t be able to move your hands away from the bowl, aka you can’t reach for your phone.
+Dip a cotton ball or pad in acetone — preferably the ones without any moisturising benefits.
+Unfortunately, those will only slow down the removal process and you will have to leave them on longer than needed.
+Alternatively, you can soak your fingertips in a bowl of acetone but this step restricts your movement even more.
+You may want to consider doing each hand separately.

-Cut the aluminium foil in small squares before wrapping your fingers in the soaked cotton pads.
+Cut the aluminium foil into small squares before wrapping your fingers in the soaked cotton pads.
 The size should be large enough to wrap and secure the cotton pad around your fingertips.

 By the end of 15 minutes, the gel extensions should loosen up.
-It will look as though it’s peeling off or lifted — that’s when you know it’s ready.
+It will look as though it’s peeling off or lifted — that’s when you know it’s ready to just crumble off.
 As you remove the cotton pads, apply some pressure and pull.
 If the gel extension is still glued on pretty tight, leave the cotton pad on for another five minutes.

-Then it’s time to put some elbow grease into it with a nail stick (not a toothpick).
+If there are still leftover colour hanging on, then it’s time to put some elbow grease into it with a wooden cuticle stick (not a toothpick).
 Leftovers are usually around the sides and cuticle areas, so be extra careful when removing it.
 Just gently scrape the gel off by going underneath and lifting it up.
 If there are still more stubborn spots, soak a new cotton pad with acetone and wrap it around the nail again with aluminium foil for another 10 minutes.